planetscale/nextjs-conf-2021/README.md

 ## Deploy on Vercel

-> Warning: You need to make sure to follow the steps from the "Databases as Code with PlanetScale and Prisma" talk at Next.js Conference 2021 before deploying to Vercel.
+> Warning: You need to make sure to follow the steps from the "Databases as Code with PlanetScale and Prisma" talk at Next.js Conf before deploying to Vercel.

 Deploy this application quickly to Vercel using the following Deploy button: